dictu-lang/Dictu/docs/docs/standard-lib/env.md

 Get an environment variable. `.get()` will return a string if a valid environment variable is found otherwise nil.

-If default value is passed, then it will return that incase environment variable not found.
+If default value is passed that will be returned if the specified environment variable could not be found.

 ```cs
 Env.get("bad key!"); // nil